absmach/magistrala-docs/docs/twins.md

 ## Authentication and Authorization

-Twin belongs to a Mainflux user, tenant representing a physical person or an organization.
-User owns Mainflux things and channels as well as twins.
-Mainflux user provides authorization and authentication mechanisms to twins service.
-For more details, please see [Authentication with Mainflux keys][authentication].
-In practical terms, we need to create a Mainflux user in order to create a digital twin.
+Twin belongs to a Magistrala user, tenant representing a physical person or an organization.
+User owns Magistrala things and channels as well as twins.
+Magistrala user provides authorization and authentication mechanisms to twins service.
+For more details, please see [Authentication with Magistrala keys][authentication].
+In practical terms, we need to create a Magistrala user in order to create a digital twin.
 Every twin belongs to exactly one user.
 One user can have unlimited number of digital twins.

 ## Twin Operations